 Step 3: Add Long Leaves

 Evenly space out three generously sized branches of long leaves or grasses.
 Keep the leaves pointing in the same direction for consistency.
 Use a dab of hot glue or floral wire to keep each branch in place.

 Step 4: Attach Dusty Miller Leaves

-To add texture to your wreath, consider adding dusty miller leaves or a plant with a similar velvety surface, such as lamb's ear.
+To add texture to your greenery decor, consider adding dusty miller leaves or a plant with a similar velvety surface, such as lamb's ear.
 Fill in the gaps between the long leaves, placing one leaf at a time into the twigs.
 Make sure all leaves face the same direction and extend to the inside and outside edges of the wreath.

 Step 5: Add Rosemary

-Now is the time to add sprigs of greenery to further vary the texture of your wreath.
+Now is the time to add sprigs of greenery to further vary the texture of your fall outdoor wreath.
 We opted for the spiky appearance of rosemary, with a mix of traditional green sprigs and some bearing a red tint.
 The result is perfect for a hint of fall and winter color.
 Place the sprigs throughout the wreath wherever you find an open patch.

 Step 6: Add Finishing Touches

 Lastly, bring dimension to your wreath with small bunches of eucalyptus leaves.
 This step happens at the end to make sure these leaves aren't hidden or weighed down by other elements.
 You might need to trim or move aside some of the other leaves to find a place to put the eucalyptus.